Cattn/cattn.dev/static/articles/site-creation.md

 - Markdown

 ## Challenges I faced throughout the project
-- One major challenge I had with this project, is I'm pretty bad at styling components, and actually piecing things together with CSS.
-This project was an excuse for me to get very familiar with everything possible with tailwind, and get my information down.

-- Another major challenge I had was coming up with a blog system.
-I went for a markdown approach where the articles are imported as markdown, then loaded as html.
+- A major challenge I have faced through the creation of this project was the blog system.
+I wanted to design my own system for loading blogs written in markdown as html components in svelte.
+This is so I could easily translate my Obsidian notes and other markdown features to html.